braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 # Chapter 2: Axioms (Constraints)

-:::info[**Overview**]

-Why do causal links point one way, and how do they lock into shapes that build space without circling back on themselves?
-We confront here the raw constraints that turn a loose web of relations into a directed engine of becoming, where every edge added must respect an order that forbids self-reference or redundancy.
-These axioms do not float free; they clamp down on the substrate's possibilities, ensuring that influence flows forward like a ratchet, building geometry from the ground up.

-We begin by asking what makes a single causal link more than just a mark on a page: how does it enforce a direction that carries actual change from one state to the next?
-In this section, we define that link as the basic arrow of influence, irreflexive so that no vertex causes itself in isolation, and asymmetric so that no pair swaps roles instantaneously.
-Physically, this means causality cannot stall or reverse on the spot; it must push the system along a sequence, converting undirected potential into a timeline of distinct events.
+:::note[**Overview**]

+We find ourselves with a graph that, while topologically rich, remains dynamically inert without further instruction.
+A mere collection of points and lines allows for paradoxes, such as events that are their own ancestors or influences that circulate endlessly without producing change.
+To transform this static web into a substrate capable of supporting physics, we must impose a set of inviolable rules that forbid self-reference and enforce a strict causal order.
+We are seeking the logical machinery that prevents the universe from collapsing into a tautology.

+Our inquiry demands that we treat the causal link not as a static bridge, but as a directed vector of influence.
+We must ensure that influence flows only in one direction, acting as a ratchet that prevents the system from stalling or reversing into incoherence.
+If we allowed a pair of events to influence each other simultaneously, we would destroy the distinction between cause and effect, collapsing the timeline into a single, undefined moment.
+We require a mechanism that preserves the distinctness of states, ensuring that the past is separated from the future by an impassable barrier of logic.

+These constraints act as the legislative bedrock of our model, clamping down on the infinite degrees of freedom available to the graph.
+By forbidding loops and enforcing asymmetry, we ensure that every update pushes the system forward, converting undirected potential into a structured history.
+We are not just drawing shapes; we are defining the mechanical logic that permits the universe to become something new at every step.
+We proceed now to codify these requirements into the axioms that will govern all subsequent evolution.

 :::tip[**Preconditions and Goals**]

-- Demonstrate independence through countermodels where one axiom holds and others fail.
+* Demonstrate independence through countermodels where one axiom holds and others fail.
-- Verify cycle decomposition terminates at length-3 units linearly with parallel confluence.
+* Verify cycle decomposition terminates at length $3$ units linearly with parallel confluence.
-- Expose local primitives induce reflexive/asymmetric influences requiring global resolution.
+* Expose local primitives induce reflexive and asymmetric influences requiring global resolution.
-- Confirm enforcement through local approximations with exponential error and logarithmic checks.
+* Confirm enforcement through local approximations with exponential error and logarithmic checks.
-- Synthesize exclusions for unique constraints: arrows, quanta uniqueness, strict partial order.
+* Synthesize exclusions for unique constraints regarding arrows, quanta uniqueness, and strict partial order.
 :::

 -----